apuunDTU/ECHO-Lab---test4/README.md

 # How to add a lab note? 📝

-This is the main way to add content to the website.
-Follow these simple steps:

 ### 1. Create a New Project File
    - Go to the `Projects` folder
    - Create a new file named after your project (use simple words with hyphens, like `my-new-project.js`)